UGent-BusinessInformatics/ugent-businessinformatics.github.io/pages/01-research_vision.markdown

 - BPM – Organizational perspective, coordinated by Prof. dr. Van Looy
 - Business Analytics, coordinated by Prof. dr vanden Broucke

-Across these clusters, different themes have been identified on which (future) research may particularly focus, such as SMEs, public sector, healthcare, service sector, business-IT consultancy and disruptive technologies.
-Every theme has one or more expert(s) within the MIS research group.
+Across these clusters, different themes have been identified on which (future) research may particularly focus, such as SMEs, manufacturing industry, public sector, healthcare, service sector, business-IT consultancy and disruptive technologies.
+Every theme has one or more expert(s) within the UGent Business Informatics research group.

 # Enterprise Modelling & Architecture research cluster